Renal colic classically refers to acute severe loin pain that occurs secondary to a urinary stone.

 Patient's should receive follow-up in 'stone clinic' and be appropriately counselled on signs of potential complications.

-NOTE: The SUSPEND did not reduce the proportion of patients requiring further treatment for stone clearance at four weeks.
+NOTE: The SUSPEND trial found tamsulosin did not reduce the proportion of patients requiring further treatment for stone clearance at four weeks.
 It remains however an area of debate with some clinicians continuing to prescribe tamsulosin, pointing to studies indicative of benefit for stones 5-10mm in size.

 Definitive management of urinary stones depends on the size of the stone, site of obstruction and the clinical presentation.
 It is normally required for ongoing pain associated with stones unlikely to pass naturally.